 Transfer the dough into a regular 9″ pie plate.
 Pat the crust out by hand making it as even as possible.
 Flute the edges using your fingers to create points, or decorate the edges as desired.

 Using a fork, poke a few holes around the bottom and sides of the pie crust.
 Place the crust into the oven on the bottom rack and par-bake until lightly golden, 15 minutes.
+Check the pie crust about halfway through the baking time.
+If it’s bubbling up, poke it with the fork or the tip of a paring knife again, and continue to bake.

 Pour the filling into a medium sized pan, and bring the mixture to a boil stirring constantly.
 Simmer the pumpkin mixture for 5 minutes, stirring often.
 Meanwhile in the same blender container, (no need to clean it in between) blend the eggs and tapioca starch together.